 Building Energy Modeling: Present State and Progress

 Last year we succeeded in developing a stable 1,200-zone EnergyPlus model within a 10-day timeframe to inform the selection of complex mechanical systems.
 Today our largest model is almost 2,000 zones.

-Building Energy Modeling (BEM) is a very powerful tool but is vastly under-utilized.
-A distressingly tiny fraction of building projects use simulation models to inform design.
+Building Energy Modeling (BEM) is an immensely powerful tool but vastly under-utilized.
+A distressingly tiny fraction of building projects uses simulation models to inform design.
 This trend is projected to get even worse as budgets and timelines shrink further.
 Research shows that we need more modeling to replace design rules of thumb ensuring that occupants are comfortable, healthy, and productive; building operations are resilient to extreme weather; the carbon footprint is minimal; water use is judicious; and, other project goals are met.

 The average analyst uses too many legacy simulation engines, tools, and platforms that limit her effectiveness.
 The absence of a truly connected analysis environment limits cross-team collaboration and not only permits but encourages repetition when performing certain modeling tasks.
 Consequently, the industry suffers from a tremendous degree of workflow inefficiencies and high overall costs.
 However, recent advances in the fields of building information modeling -- computer vision, cloud computing, and a general open source and community-focused development mindset -- lead me to believe that the industry is ripe for a major disruption.
 An “iPhone moment” for the BEM industry seems well within reach.